sharpcoding/key-value-state-container/README.md

 };
 ```

-Please read [`jest` test file specification](src/tests/todo-list.test.ts) to see how sequence of actions are being executed on the list of tasks as below, including automatically added `"sort-working-tasks"`.
+Please read [`jest` test file specification](src/tests/todo-list.test.ts) to see how sequence of actions are being executed on the list of tasks as below:

 ```ts
 const sourceTasks: Record<string, Task> = {